The Hague Human Rights Film Festival 2024

 Why the Hague?

-The Hague, known as the city of peace and justice, is an ideal setting for this festival.
-Home to international courts and numerous NGOs, it amplifies our message and reaches individuals and institutions capable of enacting real change. ghrd also collaborates with schools and universities to engage young people, inspiring the next generation to champion children’s rights.
+The Hague, known as the city of peace and justice, was an ideal setting for this festival.
+As the home of international courts and numerous NGOs, it amplified GHRD’s message and reached individuals and institutions capable of enacting real change.
+GHRD also collaborated with schools and universities to engage young people, inspiring the next generation to champion children’s rights.

-The film festival will start with an opening speech by child activist Anghelina Severin
+The film festival started with an opening speech by child activist Anghelina Severin

 Movie line up